-def build(self):

-cmake = CMake(self)

-same as cmake.configure(source_folder=self.source_folder, build_folder=self.

-build_folder)

-cmake.configure()
+'''

 cmake.build()

 cmake.test() # Build the "RUN_TESTS" or "test" target

 Build the "install" target, defining CMAKE_INSTALL_PREFIX to self.package

 folder

 cmake.install()

 '''

 - conanfile (Required): Conanfile object.
-Usually self in a conanfile.py - generator (Optional, Defaulted to None): Specify a custom generator instead of autodetect it. e.g., "MinGW Makefiles" - cmake\system\name (Optional, Defaulted to True): Specify a custom value for CMAKE\SYSTEM\NAME instead of autodetect it. - parallel (Optional, Defaulted to True): If True, will append the -jN attribute for parallel building being N the cpu\count(). - build\type (Optional, Defaulted to None): Force the build type instead of taking the value from the settings.
-Note this will also make the CMAKE\BUILD\TYPE to be declared for multi configuration generators. - toolset (Optional, Defaulted to None): Specify a toolset for Visual Studio. - make\program (Optional, Defaulted to None): Indicate path to make. - set\cmake\flags (Optional, Defaulted to None): Whether or not to set CMake flags like CMAKE\CXX\FLAGS, CMAKE\C\FLAGS, etc.
+Usually self in a conanfile.py - generator (Optional, Defaulted to None): Specify a custom generator instead of autodetect it. e.g., "MinGW Makefiles" - cmake\system\name (Optional, Defaulted to True): Specify a custom value for CMAKE\SYSTEM\NAME instead of autodetect it. - parallel (Optional, Defaulted to True): If True, will append the -jN attribute for parallel building being N the cpu\count(). - build\type (Optional, Defaulted to None): Force the build type to be declared in CMAKE\BUILD\TYPE.
+If you set this parameter the build type not will be taken from the settings. - toolset (Optional, Defaulted to None): Specify a toolset for Visual Studio. - make\program (Optional, Defaulted to None): Indicate path to make. - set\cmake\flags (Optional, Defaulted to None): Whether or not to set CMake flags like CMAKE\CXX\FLAGS, CMAKE\C\FLAGS, etc.